pietw0/geoscripting-exercise-06/README.md

     <img src="https://github.com/geoscripting-2020/Exercise4-starter/blob/master/images/Formula_active_fire.png"
 </p>

-where ρi is reflectance of band that has 2080-2350 μm; ρj is reflectance of band that has 760-900 μm.
+where ρi is reflectance of band that has 2080-2350 nm; ρj is reflectance of band that has 760-900 nm.

 * The temperature of the detected active fires can be extracted from the Surface Temperature product.